James Tyrrell: Career

 Tyrrell's father was beheaded on Tower Hill on 23 February 1462, together with Sir Thomas Tuddenham and John Montgomery.
 John de Vere, 12th Earl of Oxford, and his eldest son and heir, Aubrey, were beheaded on 26 February and 20 February, respectively, after the discovery of an alleged plot to murder Edward IV.
 No records of the trials of the alleged conspirators have survived to shed light on what part, if any, Tyrrell's father played in the alleged conspiracy.
 He was not attainted, and his eldest son and heir's wardship and the custody of his lands were granted to Cecily Neville, Duchess of York, who sold them to William Tyrrell's widow in March 1463 for £50.

 James Tyrrell fought on the Yorkist side at the Battle of Tewkesbury on 4 May 1471, and was knighted there by Edward IV.
 A few months later he entered the service of the future Richard III, then Duke of Gloucester.
 After Richard III assumed power, he was appointed High Sheriff of Cornwall in 1484.
 He was in France in 1485, and played no part in the Battle of Bosworth Field which signalled the end of the Yorkists and the start of the Tudor dynasty.

 He returned to England in 1486 and was pardoned by King Henry VII on 16 June, and was pardoned again on 16 July.
-Sir Clements Markham considers that it was between these dates that the murder of the princes took place.
+Sir Clements Markham considers that it was between these dates that the murder of the princes took place – although Sir Clements has frequently been criticised for his lack of scholarly rigour and accuracy.
 Henry VII reappointed him governor of Guînes (in the English possession of Calais) in 1486.
+Tyrrell had previously been granted the Lieutenancy of Guines on 22 January 1485 by Richard III (vellum document and Great Seal now owned by Richard III Society in UK).
 However, in 1501, Tyrrell lent his support to Edmund de la Pole, 3rd Duke of Suffolk, now the leading Yorkist claimant to the English throne, who was in voluntary exile.
 In the spring of 1501 Henry VII sent Thomas Lovell to Guînes to arrest Tyrrell and others, including Tyrrell's son, Thomas.

-Tyrrell was charged with treason.
-Some years after his execution, Sir Thomas More in his "History of King Richard III" wrote that during his examination Tyrrell confessed to the murders of King Edward V of England and his brother Richard of Shrewsbury, Duke of York.
-According to More, he also implicated John Dighton as a perpetrator, and Dighton when questioned corroborated Tyrell's account.
-But he was unable to say where the bodies were, claiming that they had been moved.
-The original document of Tyrrell's alleged confession was never produced.
-However, other contemporary accounts, notably that of Polydore Vergil, make no mention of the confession.

-Tyrrell was tried and convicted of treason at the Guildhall in London on 2 May 1502 and executed four days later, on 6 May, together with one of his accomplices in aiding Suffolk, Sir John Wyndham.
+Tyrrell was charged with treason, was tried and convicted at the Guildhall in London on 2 May 1502 and executed four days later, on 6 May, together with one of his accomplices in aiding Suffolk, Sir John Wyndham.
 Tyrrell was buried at the church of the Austin Friars, London.
 He was attainted on 25 January 1504; however the attainder was reversed three years later, on 19 April 1507.